-- Explosives GSOC must ask whether explosives will be used in an effort to assist gas and pipeline facility operators. - 10.
+- in the notice).
+If the project will exceed 6 months, a new ticket must be sought prior to the expiration of the 6-month period. - Explosives GSOC must ask whether explosives will be used in an effort to assist gas and pipeline facility operators. - 10.
 Tunneling & Boring You must advise if you will use any means of tunneling horizontally without disturbing the ground above, also known as trenchless construction. - 11.
 Right of Way (ROW) GSOC defines the ROW as the area on, below or above a public roadway, highway, street, cartway, bicycle lane and public sidewalk in which the government unit has an interest, including other dedicated rights-of-way for travel purposes and utility easements of government units.
 Make sure you are familiar with the ROW in the area you are working.
 Please note that the ROW is not the same as an easement. - 12.
 White Paint Has the area been marked with white paint or flags, unless found to be impractical? - 13.
-Street Address of Work Site Be careful to accurately describe the following. - County name - City/Township name - Street address of the work site.
+Street Address of Work Site Be careful to accurately describe the following. - County name - City/Township name

+Street address of the work site.

 You must use the physical address of the excavation site, not your mailing address.

-- "Blanket tickets" are not a suggested practice.
+"Blanket tickets" are not a suggested practice.
 If you are a subcontractor and you are excavating, protect yourself and your company by processing a ticket.
 Creating your own ticket reduces the risk of miscommunication of important information between the general contractor and subcontractor.
 If a general contractor and multiple subcontractors will be excavating at the same site, consider whether having a meet ticket will clarify communications between excavators and locators.
 GSOC also recommends a homeowner not obtain a ticket for an excavator doing work on a homeowner's behalf.
-The Excavator should obtain its own ticket. - 14.
-Nearest Intersecting Street The nearest intersecting street to the excavation site.
+The Excavator should obtain its own ticket.

+- 14. Nearest Intersecting Street The nearest intersecting street to the excavation site.
 Provide the closest intersecting street, even if it is not a major crossing. - 15.
 Marking Instructions Identifies the specific portion of the excavation site that needs to be marked.
-Here are some examples of how to effectively use marking instructions. - Work keeping within (###) (feet, meters, yards, miles) of (pre-marking: flag, paint, lath, etc.). - Work area is located (describe property orientation-front, back, side(s), inside/ outside fence, etc.).
+Here are some examples of how to effectively use marking instructions. - Work keeping within (###) (feet, meters, yards, miles) of (pre-marking: flag, paint, lath, etc.).